Failure to Communicate (Xandri Corelel #1), by Kaia Sønderby

 The best thing was how her skills and way of seeing things is valued by the crew and I really appreciated how loved and cherished she is.
 This was so heart-warming!
 The whole cast of characters is amazing, both humans and aliens.

 This book is #ownvoices regarding the autistic representation, and it really showed.
 The way Xandri acknowledges her neurodiversity and talk about it was one of the things that made me love this novel.
 For an #ownvoice review of this book, I would recommend RoAnna Sylver’s review on goodreads!
-Like she says so well, this novel is wonderfully validating.
+Like they says so well, this novel is wonderfully validating.

 I’m not antisocial.
 You’re just an asshole.
 But as usual, I didn’t say it aloud.
 Instead I looked up at Leev; I might have some trouble managing my facial expressions, but I’d turned the glare into an art form.